cliqet/nuxt_django_admin/README.md

 ### Intro
-This project is an SPA built from SolidJS and is used as the user interface for the [custom_django_admin](https://github.com/cliqet/custom_django_admin).
+This project is an SPA built from Nuxt and is used as the user interface for the [custom_django_admin](https://github.com/cliqet/custom_django_admin).
 Think of this as Django admin's templates but made with a frontend framework for a more flexible customization.

 ### Prerequisites
 - Node v24.12.0